light gray lines

 What is machine learning?

 Machine learning is a technology that enables software systems to learn from data.
 It operates through algorithms—rules determining how the system learns from input information.
 The outcome of this learning process is called a machine learning model.
-In a nutshell, the algorithm provides the framework and guidance for learning, and the model is the output that applies what it’s learned to new situations.

 The ability of ML to understand data structures and learn from them is foundational to generative AI, a rapidly growing category within AI that focuses on the automatic creation of new content.
-For example, ML powers OpenAI’s GPT, which generates coherent, contextually relevant, and human-like text.

 Prominent use cases of machine learning in finance